The History of Talking Heads’ Final, Genre-Bending Album, ‘Naked’

-Naked, Talking Heads’ eighth and final album, ‘Naked,’ was a reaction to Paul Simon’s ‘Graceland,’ which introduced world music to mainstream audiences in 1986.
-Then again, Talking Heads got there before Simon, incorporating African rhythms into their songs way back in 1980’s landmark ‘Remain in Light.’
-But after 1983’s ‘Speaking in Tongues,’ which featured similar world-music junctures, and the massive world tour that followed, the group began scaling back.
+Naked, Talking Heads’ eighth and final album, was something of a reaction to Paul Simon’s Graceland – which introduced world music to mainstream audiences in 1986.
+Then again, Talking Heads got there before Simon, incorporating African rhythms into their songs way back in 1980’s landmark Remain in Light.
+But after 1983’s Speaking in Tongues, which featured similar world-music junctures, and the massive world tour that followed, the group began scaling back.

-In that sense, ‘Naked’ finds new inspiration in ‘Graceland.’
+In that sense, Naked finds new inspiration in Graceland.
 But there are also notes of finality in its grooves.
 It’s a sad, mournful album at times, filling in the blanks with thoughts on mortality and end-of-days philosophizing.
-Songs like ‘Blind’ and ‘(Nothing But) Flowers’ split the difference between ‘Remain in Light’ and 1985’s ‘Little Creatures’: jagged stabs at ethnic music played by sharp, cynical New Yorkers.
+Songs like “Blind” and “(Nothing But) Flowers” split the difference between Remain in Light and 1985’s Little Creatures: jagged stabs at ethnic music played by sharp, cynical New Yorkers.

 Naked is one of Talking Heads’ best-sounding albums, a full banquet of sounds provided by co-producer Steve Lillywhite and guests like former Smiths guitarist Johnny Marr and Lillywhite’s wife, British singer-songwriter Kirsty MacColl.
-The album reached No. 19, a better showing than the band’s previous two LPs, going gold, and ‘(Nothing But) Flowers” got some airplay, helping Naked go gold.
+The album reached No. 19, a better showing than the band’s previous two LPs. “(Nothing But) Flowers” got some airplay, helping Naked go gold.